©2014 by Charles Strohmer.

 At the start of his public ministry, Jesus chose twelve close followers, and most of them were so different that they would never have come together on their own in any sort of initiative.
 We do not know much about any of them from the Gospels, and some we don’t know anything about.
 But here are some things we do know.

-Here is why we should consider this.
-In these current posts we have so far chiefly been focusing on ways in which Jesus taught his peaceable wisdom in ancient Palestine and counseled people to apply it.
+Here is why we should grasp this.
+In these current posts we have so far chiefly been focusing on ways in which Jesus taught his peaceable wisdom among the diverse peoples of ancient Palestine and counseled them to apply it, whomever they were.
 Stories and incidents in the four Gospels show different responses.
-Some people accepted Jesus’ wisdom and applied it.
+Some got the vision and applied it.
 Some said, That’s interesting; I’ll think about it.
 And to others it was either foolishness or a stumbling block.
-And almost everyone was at the very least surprised by Jesus’ wise words, even if they did not take them to heart.
+At the very least, almost everyone was surprised by Jesus’ way, even if they did not take that wisdom to heart.

 ©2016 by Charles Strohmer

 A note from Charles: If you want more of the perspectives that Waging Wisdom seeks to present, I want to invite you to follow this blog for a while to see if you like it.
 Just click here and find the “Follow” button in the right margin, enter your email address, and then click “Follow.”
 You will receive a very short email notice when I publish a new post.
 Thank you.